 The best news is that educators, parents, and community leaders in Dallas have taken up the challenge that Dr. Binggeli made in 2001.

 In Dallas a coalition of over 23 parent, teacher, and community organizations has formed Our Community Our Schools.
 They are recommending a change to focus on community schools in DISD.
 Such schools, with community support, provide more resources to their students to become more accountable and successful in helping all their students make significant gains in achievement!

 Any individual or group can work with any school to help them move closer to the absolute community school model.
 Any work to make schools more responsive to the poverty and needs among their students helps that school to become more of a community school.
 That work can continue, or begin immediately!

-Ultimate success demands that the DISD Trustees focus resources on community schools and lessen the damaging focus of urgently needed financial resources on schools of choice.
+Ultimate success demands that the DISD Trustees focus resources on community schools and lessen the damaging focus of financial resources, urgently needed elsewhere, on schools of choice.
 In practice schools of choice serve the more affluent families inside DISD.
 Money spent on transportation to schools of choice could be much more effectively spent improving community schools!
 Nothing will lessen the achievement gap faster than community school investment.

 Dr. Binggeli made a challenge that needs to continue to be heard in all the U.S.!
 Educators and parents must take over school reform, but never shut out the business community.